btelles/docs/sites/workshop/welcome.deck.md

 <!SLIDE bullets>
 # Don't be shy!
 * Ask questions!
-* TAs and teachers are here to help
+* TAs and teachers are here to help.

 <!SLIDE bullets>
 # Tools we'll be working with